GlacioHack/geoutils/doc/source/how_to_install.md

 pip install -e .
 ```

-After installing, we recommend to check that everything is working by running the tests:
+After installing, check that everything is working by running the tests: `pytest -rA`.

-`pytest -rA`